-Fig. 9.
+Fig. 10.
 Head swap result.
 For each example, from left to right, they are the original image, result by automatic swapping and interactively refined result.
 The left two examples do not need any interaction.

 Once the target and source head images are decided, we apply the following 6 steps to swap the head.
 1) We first detect the face of each image according to the human detection result (face is indicated by the blue frame as in Fig. 2).
-2) We estimate the shoulder (the green lines in Fig. 9) by fitting two line segments on both sides of the face according to the upper boundary of the cloth pixels, i.e. non-skin pixels within the character segment.
-3) We connect the top of the two shoulder by a line (the red line in Fig. 9).
+2) We estimate the shoulder (the green lines in Fig. 10) by fitting two line segments on both sides of the face according to the upper boundary of the clothes pixels, i.e. non-skin pixels within the character segment.
+3) We connect the top of the two shoulder by a line (the red line in Fig. 10).
 The character segment above this line is the head.
 Skin pixels on this line give the width of the neck.
-The neck is set as a rectangle whose height is 1/6 of its width (the blue rectangle in Fig. 9).
+The neck is set as a rectangle whose height is 1/6 of its width (the blue rectangle in Fig. 10).
 4) We then find a similarity transformation to register the two heads.
 We require the pasted neck to cover the upper edge of the original neck, which gives a feasible range of the transformation parameters.
 5) We search for the optimal transformation within this range by exhaustively searching with a small step size, i.e. 1 pixels for translation and 1 degree for rotation (scaling is fixed as the middle value of its range).
-We represent each head by the points on its boundary and the Harris corners [33] within the face.
+We represent each head by the points on its boundary and the Harris corners [35] within the face.
 The optimal transformation is the one that gives minimum set to set distance.
-2 6) Finally, we apply blending as proposed in [5] to paste the new head onto the target image.
+6) Finally, we apply blending as proposed in [5] to paste the new head onto the target image.

-Clothes consistency In general, it is very difficult to swap the cloth between two character images.
-However, if both characters wear a single color cloth of the same style, cloth swapping can be simplified to color swapping.
-Hence, in our synthesis applications, we restrict the database queries to characters that have a 'single color' attribute for cloths.
-Further, for consistency, we require the same type of cloths for the same character across all frames, i.e. either long or short pants and shirt.
-We use the cloth segmentation generated in our human database and further refined it by alpha matting [34] to estimate the fractional cloth region.
+Clothes consistency Swapping clothes between two character images is a challenging problem.
+However, if both characters wear single color clothes of the same style, clothes swapping can be reduced to color swapping.
+Hence, in our synthesis applications, we restrict the database queries to characters that have a 'single color' attribute for clothes.
+Further, for consistency, we require the same type of clothes for the same character across all frames, i.e. either long or short pants and shirt.
+We use the clothes segmentation generated in our human database and further refined it by alpha matting [36] to estimate the fractional clothes region.